helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Magicians lose the opportunity to experience a sense of wonder.</h3 quote>
+<h3 quote align='center'>The human heart has hidden treasures, In secret kept, in silence sealed The thoughts, the hopes, the dreams, the pleasures, Whose charms were broken if revealed.</h3 quote>

 ---